Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

     Revokes all opeartions in function `Set-SystemProxyIPV4ForCurrentUser`
 - **Inputs**

-    None
+    None.
 - **Outputs**

-    None
+    None.

 ### Reset-Authorization

 - **Synopsis**

     Reset the ACL and attributes of a path to its default state if we have already known the default state exactly.
-    For more information on the motivations, rationale, logic, limitations and usage of this function, see https://little-train.com/posts/7fdde8eb.html
+    For more information on the motivations, rationale, logic, limitations and usage of this function, see the [post](https://little-train.com/posts/7fdde8eb.html).

 - **Description**